reicalasso/beyond_transformer/docs/sphinx/quickstart.rst

 Quick Start Guide
 ================

-This guide will get you up and running with Neural State Machines in just a few minutes.
+This guide will get you up and running with Parallel Unified Linear State Engines in just a few minutes.

 Basic Usage
 -----------